Published by Aircraft Training Aids, LLC on Sep 07, 2014

 Updated: Apr 20, 2015

 On Instruments is a simulation entertainment game developed by Aircraft Training Aids LLC.
-The last update, v2.00, released on April 20, 2015, and it’s rated 4.44 out of 5 based on the latest 9 reviews.
-On Instruments costs $2.99 and requires iOS 8.0+ and Android 7 or newer to download.
+Available for $2.99, it was updated to v2.00 on April 20, 2015, and currently holds a 4.44 out of 5 rating based on 9 reviews.
+Before downloading, make sure your device has at least 13 MB of free space and runs Android 7+ or iOS 8.0+.

 On Instruments Gameplay Overview